oalders/presentations/slides/7-whither-perl/marp.md

 ---

-# Language Activity Indicators
+## Donations Matter -- a lot 💳

+* grants
+* conferences (TPRC, Perl Toolchain Summit, etc)
+* infrastructure for hosting etc.

 Note:
+Without donations, a lot of things we care about are in danger
+---

+## Money is Better Than In-Kind Donations 💶

+* donated equipment and services can disappear
+  * new management
+  * new ownership
+  * shifting priorities
+* sometimes donated services disappear with very little notice

+Note:
+The first donated MetaCPAN servers went offline with only 60 days notice.
+Luckily EPO helped us get a new sponsorship with Bytemark, which we've continued for many years since then.

+---

+## Language Activity Indicators 📊

+Note:
 * Let's take a look at several different indicators to get an idea of where we might be at

 ---

-# CPAN Activity is on a downward trajectory
+## CPAN Activity is on a downward trajectory

 See http://neilb.org/2022/02/07/cpan-report-2022.html